-15.2 What role does gender and sexual orientation play?
+15.3 What role does gender questioning and sexual orientation play?

-Children of all gender identities and sexual orientations can both perpetrate and be the victim of child-on-child abuse, but this often manifests itself differently; some may seem to be at greater risk of sexual assault and/or exploitation, whereas others seem to be at greater risk of physical gang-related violence and serious youth violence.
-The fact that a child or a young person may be LGBTQ+ or having/perceived as having gender identity issues is not in itself an inherent risk factor for harm.
-However, these children can be targeted by other children.
+Children of all genders and sexual orientations can both perpetrate and be the victim of child-on-child abuse, but this often manifests itself differently; some may seem to be at greater risk of sexual assault and/or exploitation, whereas others seem to be at greater risk of physical gang-related violence and serious youth violence.
+The fact that a child or a young person may be LGBTQ+ or having/perceived as gender questioning/transitioning is not in itself an inherent risk factor for harm.
+However, these children can be targeted by other children (see above).
 In some cases, a child who is perceived by other children to be LGBTQ+ (whether they are or not) can be just as vulnerable as children who identify as LGBTQ+.
 Risks can be compounded where children lack a trusted adult with whom they can be open.
 The school will endeavour to reduce the additional barriers faced and provide a safe space for this group of vulnerable children to speak out or share their concerns with trusted members of staff.
+Any concerns of staff regarding this issue are to report them to the DSL team.